kubeflow/examples/ngraph/README.md

 - run.sh
   - Created kubeflow namespace and deploys the kubeflow mnist component to this namespace

+## expected output

+- tensorboard should show a graph that looks like below:

 Running `make run` will call run.sh which uses kubeflow to create a mnist module and deploy a single-job with this image